pyconau/2019.pycon-au.org/_pages/assistance.md

 ## Application

 To apply for financial aid please fill out the [application form](/assistance/).
-The first round of applications close at the end of the call for proposals on **Monday, May 5 2018**.
+The first round of applications close at the end of the call for proposals on **Sunday, May 5 2018**.
 Applications will be approved progressively so please apply early and your application may be approved early.
 If the budget has not been exhausted the application process will be reopened.

 ## Selection criteria